wellcomecollection/catalogue-pipeline/README.md

 ## Purpose

-Making Wellcome Collection's data and information open and discoverable via public APIs.
+Making Wellcome Collection's catalogue data and information open and discoverable via public APIs.

 **Interested in how we make these services?**